Cooking Gorgeous

 • Red kidney beans - I use dried red kidney beans, but you can also opt for pinto beans or black-eyed beans in this recipe.
 If you're using dried beans, remember to soak them in plenty of water overnight.
 For canned beans, add them during the final half an hour of the stew's cooking process.

 • Herbs - I use a mixture of baby spinach, green part of scallions (spring onions), parsley, cilantro, and dried fenugreek leaves.
 Wash them thoroughly and chop them before sauteing them with olive oil.
+Strict traditionalists leave the spinach out and call it a modern addition.
+I like the body it gives the stew.

 • Persian dried limes (limoo amani) - They are one of the key ingredients for Ghormeh Sabzi and give its distinctive flavor.
 You can buy them from Middle Eastern shops or online from Amazon.